corlou/portfolio-2021-revamp-netlify/content/works/su.md

 <br>

 <p>
   Brief: A staff portal was developed by Danitt before I joined the team.
-It was a way for Ride It Right to manage their motorcycle fleet of voer 150 bikes at 6 different training centres along the East Coast.
+It was a way for Ride It Right to manage their motorcycle fleet of over 150 bikes at 6 different training centres along the East Coast.
 It was also a way for staff to communicate and check their roster.
 RIR was in the process of upgrading the system but they closed due to unforseen circumstances.
 </p>

 <p>